 It’s fixed in place using a limited number of points, presumably to avoid having to blind stitch and seal any large seams.

-Breathability is significantly improved over some of the more budget options and the thermal liner is fully removable.
+Breathability is significantly improved over some more budget options, and the thermal liner is fully removable.

-With the shoulder vents open and the thermal removed this jacket is really ideal for even the hottest UK summer (though of course not as cool/breathable as perforated gear).
+With the shoulder vents open and the thermal removed, this jacket is ideal for even the hottest UK summer (though, of course, not as cool/breathable as perforated gear).

-The Andes Drystar uses Alpinestars’ ‘Nucleon Flex Plus armour’ in the shoulders and elbows and includes pockets for back and chest protection.
+The Andes Drystar uses Alpinestars’ ‘Nucleon Flex Plus armour’ in the shoulders and elbows and includes back and chest protection pockets.